WangDHg/GADIFF/README.md

 ## Training

-The hyper-parameters are represented in config files (`./configs/*.yml`).
+The hyper-parameters are listed in config files (`./configs/*.yml`).
 The commands for training the model is at following:

 ```bash
 # Default settings